evincarofautumn/kitten/Specification.md

 #### 2.6.5.
 Layout Quotations

 An explicit quotation may always be replaced with a layout quotation.
-A layout quotation consists of a colon `:` and a line break, followed by a region in which each line is indented more than the first lexeme of the line where the colon appeared.
+A layout quotation consists of a colon `:` and a line break, followed by an indented region.
+If the colon appears at column *n*, then the indented region is one in which the first lexeme of each line has a column position greater than *n*.
+Blank lines are ignored.

-    define [ x y z  f  triapply ]
+    [ x y z  [...f] triapply ] =>
     [ x f  y f  z f ]

-    define [ x y z  f  triapply ]: x f
+    [ x y z  [...f] triapply ] =>:
+      x f
       y f
       z f

+    --

     [ "alpha"
       "beta" ]